dvtate/YodaScript/README.md

 ```

 ### References
+This is probably the most confusing part of YodaScript, to summarize, apart from literals, everything is a reference.
+This includes anything assignable.

 Variables start with a `$`.
 Although YodaScript isn't very strict about how you use variables, if you want to avoid problems you should use them as described here.
 All variables are `empty` until given a value (`$var ~ empty ==`).
 The copy operator `~` is required to convert from references to values.
 - `let`: declare variable in current scope and push a reference to it onto stack
 - `=`: (value change) alter the value that variable refers to